-The Minnesota State Arts Board is committed to the fair and equal employment of people with disabilities.
+The Minnesota Sentencing Guidelines Commission is committed to the fair and equal employment of people with disabilities.
 Reasonable accommodation is the key to this non-discrimination policy.
-While many individuals with disabilities can work without accommodation, other qualified applicants and employees face barriers to employment without the accommodation process.
-It is the policy of the Minnesota State Arts Board to reasonably accommodate qualified individuals with disabilities unless the accommodation would impose an undue hardship.
+While many individuals with disabilities can work without accommodation, other qualified employees and applicants face barriers to employment without the accommodation process.
+It is the policy of this agency to reasonably accommodate qualified individuals with disabilities unless the accommodation would impose an undue hardship.
 In accordance with the Minnesota Human Rights Act and the Americans with Disabilities Act, accommodations will be provided to qualified individuals with disabilities when such accommodations are directly related to performing the essential functions of a job, competing for a job, or to enjoy equal benefits and privileges of employment.
 This policy applies to all applicants, employees, and employees seeking promotional opportunities.